onehilltech/android-gatekeeper/README.md

 <activity android:name="com.onehilltech.gatekeeper.android.NewAccountActivity" />
 ```

+## Protecting Activities

+Last, we need to protect the activities that require login.
+Create a
-Create a `SingleUserSessionClient` in each activity, and make sure the user is logged
+`SingleUserSessionClient` in each activity, and make sure the user is
-in before continuing on the `Activity.onStart()` method.
-This will ensure that regardless
+logged in before continuing on the `Activity.onStart()` method.
+This
-of how the user enter the application, they must be logged in.
+will ensure that regardless of how the user enter the application, they
+must be logged in.

 ```java
 public class MyActivity extends AppCompatActivity